An obvious lack of confidence can be a huge turn-off.

 This affects all girls.
 Not just lesbians.

-So “mean girl” behavior can cut much deeper.
+And when the girls we fall for are mean to us, their “mean girl” behavior can cut much deeper.

 And that totally messes with our self-confidence…